Port of Churchill: Alternatives to grain

+In August 2024 the cargo shipment of critical minerals from the port was restored for the first time in twenty years with a ship of zinc concentrate.

+2026 saw the first potash shipment of 20 tonnes exported from Port of Churchill to Europe, while the zinc concentrate export continued too.

 Marketing efforts

 The Churchill Gateway Development Corporation was created in 2003 to market the port and diversify its traffic base.
 The port's official web site www.PortOfChurchill.ca contains promotional information for visitors to the area.

 Climate

 The area has a subarctic climate (Köppen climate classification: Dfc) with long, very cold winters, and short, cool to mild summers.
 Churchill's winters are colder than a location at a latitude of 58 degrees north should warrant, given its coastal location.
 The shallow Hudson Bay freezes, eliminating any maritime moderation.
 Prevailing northerly winds from the North Pole jet across the frozen bay, leading to a January average of -26.0 C. Juneau, Alaska, by contrast, is also at 58 degrees north but is moderated by the warmer and deeper Pacific Ocean.
 Juneau's −3.5 C January average temperature is a full 22.5 C-change warmer than Churchill's.
 Yet in summer, when the Hudson Bay thaws, Churchill's summer is moderated.

 Churchill's 12.7 C July average temperature is similar to Juneau's 13.8 C July average.